ChenYilong/iOS9AdaptationTips/README.md

   [20]: https://i.imgur.com/2HxWQqq.png

-Any app built with SDK 9 needs to provide a `LSApplicationQueriesSchemes` entry in its plist file, declaring which schemes it attempts to query.
+Any app built with SDK 9 needs to provide an `LSApplicationQueriesSchemes` entry in its plist file, declaring which scheme it attempts to query.

     <key>LSApplicationQueriesSchemes</key>
     <array>